opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 `indexPattern:placeholder`  | Defines the placeholder value to use when creating index patterns.  |
 `metaFields` | Enables fields that are not part of the `_source` field to be merged into the document.
 Default is `_source`, `_id`, `_type`, `_index`, and `_score`.  |
 `metrics:max_buckets` | Defines the maximum number of buckets that a single data source can return.
 Default is `2000`.  |
-`pageNavigation`  | Defines the navigation pane style.
-Default is `Modern`.  |
 `query:allowLeadingWildcards`  | Defines whether `*` is allowed as the first character in a query clause.
 Default is `On`.  | `query:queryString:options`  |  Defines the options for the Lucene query string parser.
 Default is `true`.  |
 `reporting:useFOR`  | Enables or disables `ForeignObject` rendering for embedding of external content into reports.
 Default is `On`.  |
 `reporting:useOcr`  | Enables or disables optical character recognition (OCR) to be run on PRF reports.
 Default is `Off`.  |
 `savedObjects:listingLimit`  | Defines the number of objects to fetch when viewing a listing page.
 Default is `1000`.  |
 `savedObjects:perPage`  | Defines the number of objects to display on each page of the load dialog.
 Default is `20`.  |
 `search:queryLanguage`  | Defines the query language for OpenSearch Dashboards.
 Default is `DQL`.  |
 `shortDots:enable`  | Enables or disables the shortening of long fields.
 Default is `Off`.  |
 `sort:options`  | Defines the options for the sort parameter.
 Default is `boolean`.  |
 `state:storeInSessionStorage`  | Enables or disables the storing of URLs.
 Default is `Off`.  |
- `theme:darkMode` | Enables or disables dark mode.
-Default is `Off`.
-Dark mode is available only in OpenSearch Dashboards version 2.10 or later. |
 `timepicker:quickRanges`  | Defines the quick-select time ranges to display in the time filter.  |
 `timepicker:refreshIntervalDefaults` | Defines the time filter's default refresh interval in milliseconds.
 Default is `0`.  |
 `timepicker:timeDefaults`  | Defines the default time period to analyze data.
 Default is `Last 15 minutes`.  |
 `truncate:maxHeight`  | Defines the maximum height of a table cell.
 Default is `115` pixels.

-## Accessibility settings
+## Appearance settings
+Introduced 2.10
+{: .label .label-purple }

-The following table describes the **Accessibility** settings:
+The following table describes the **Appearance** settings:

 Setting | Description
 :--- | :---
 `accessibility:disableAnimations`  | Enables or disables animations.
 Default is `Off`.  |
+`pageNavigation`  | Defines the navigation pane style.
+Default is `Modern`.  |
+`theme:darkMode` | Enables or disables dark mode.
+Default is `Off`.
+Dark mode is available only in OpenSearch Dashboards version 2.10 or later. |
+`theme:version`  | Defines the theme to use for the current and subsequent versions of OpenSearch Dashboards.
+Default is `v7`.  |

 ## Discover settings